30 good nonfiction books about espionage

 Operation Shakespeare: The True Story of an Elite International Sting, by John Shiffman—How the Department of Homeland Security went abroad to capture an Iranian arms dealer

-Agent Storm: My Life Inside Al Qaeda and the CIA, by Morten Storm, Paul Cruickshank, and Tim Lister—A truly amazing story about Al Qaeda, and it’s real
+Agent Storm: My Life Inside Al Qaeda and the CIA, by Morten Storm, Paul Cruickshank, and Tim Lister—A truly amazing story about Al Qaeda, and it’s real.

-And you can always find my most popular reviews, and the most recent ones, plus a guide to this whole site, on the Home Page.
+You can always find my most popular reviews, and the most recent ones, on the Home Page.